SnabbHQ/snabb-app-client/README.md

 Using Parse.com as the backend **reduces the angst** of setting up a server, managing the database, providing security and backups, etc.  Their free tier is more then ample to achieve a POC.

-While Parse.com was nice to use in starting the Snowflake app, once I needed to write server side code, I chose to look elsewhere.
+While Parse.com was nice to use in starting the snabb app, once I needed to write server side code, I chose to look elsewhere.
 Why?
 Because, for one, I can't debug the "Cloud Code" locally or remotely.
 Another, Parse has it's own flavors for HTTP Request and Promises.
 It just made it difficult to write server side code and work w/ Parse.

 ### [OpenShift](https://www.openshift.com/)
 I chose OpenShift because I could get a reasonable performing application for free.
-The Snowflake server ([https://github.com/bartonhammond/snowflake-hapi-openshift](https://github.com/bartonhammond/snowflake-hapi-openshift) uses 3 gears with MongoDB and Redis.
+The snabb server ([https://github.com/bartonhammond/snabb-hapi-openshift](https://github.com/bartonhammond/snabb-hapi-openshift) uses 3 gears with MongoDB and Redis.

 ###[TComb](https://github.com/gcanti/tcomb-form-native)
 *A structured model based approach to declarative forms*